communication

 Communication stems from a Latin root communicare ‘to make common’.
 Essentially, communication means transferring ideas, thoughts, desires, etc. from the privacy of ones mind to a common place where other people can share them.

 • Be flexible.
-By attending to your audience you may discover that they're misinterpreting or misunderstanding your words & ideas.
+By attending to your audience you may discover that they're misinterpreting or misunderstanding your words and ideas.
 Keep adjusting your communication until you are convinced that they're hearing what you're intending.

 Additionally, effective communicators use the following guidelines: